 The best way to find out more about addressing your questions and concerns with either Botox or one of the dermal fillers is to consult with Dr. Partington at Partington Plastic Surgery.
 With over 45 years of combined injection experience they will be glad to evaluate your skin and assess the best required treatment to achieve your optimal results.

-To celebrate our Best of Western Washington nomination enjoy a special offer on Botox when you vote here.
+To celebrate our Best of Western Washington nomination enjoy a special offer on Botox.